geraldbaeck/eve.baeck.at/_posts/2011-12-30-A-guide-to-BNI-Bombers.md

 This is the fit I use, please note that the Bomb Launcher I is offlined, otherwise it would not work.

 Your role during a structure bash is to deal damage to the structure.
-All you have to do is turn your afterburner own and get into an orbit around the structure within your optimal and shoot those torps.
+All you have to do is turn your afterburner own and get into an orbit around the structure within your optimal range and shoot those torps.
 To maximize your damage output you should also overheat for one cycle every now and then, because the best structure bashes are the short ones:)

 If the enemy POS still has guns you do it like this:
 - hit the guns for 2-3 cycles